 Greenhouse gas monitoring and verification

 In the Paris Agreement, 195 countries agreed to work against dangerous climate change.
-But accurately measuring greenhouse gases is still in its infancy.
 We’re working on national and European emission inventories and a greenhouse gas verification system to lay the foundation for measures to combat climate change.

 The concentration of greenhouse gases in the atmosphere determines global warming.
 Atmospheric monitoring therefore lets us keep track of developments.
 The greenhouse gases we measure are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 We’ve been measuring the first two in the Netherlands since 1992.
 It’s important for cities and individual sectors to measure their own progress.
 We now monitor emissions based mainly on statistics.
 But in many places, these are unreliable, incomplete, or insufficiently detailed.